TheThirdOne/random-sorting/README.md

-# Analysis of Sorting Algorithms using randomized Comparators
+# Analysis of Sorting Algorithms using Randomized Comparators

-Sorting Algorithms are normally analyzed using broad strokes and leave the finer details up to the particular implementation and require knowing the code of the algorithm in question.
-For reverse engineering, though, implementation details are important, and the algorithm is a black box.
+Analysis of algorithms is generally restricted to complexity analysis.
+Which ignores all factors of an algorithm which don't affect the asymptotic behaviour.
+Many of those factors can be important for understanding the behaviour in general.
+This post will demonstrate a possibility for better analyzing the finer details of algorithms.

-Techniques such as timing analysis and fuzz testing both aid reverse engineering, but are no longer algorithm analysis and instead are simply methods of reverse engineering.
+In reverse engineering, the implementation details may be critical to understanding or reproducing how some algorithm works.
+Timing analysis and fuzz testing are effective at reconstruction an algorithm if only a black box was available, but fail to provide any new insight into a known algorithm.

-They would not be used to if the code was known.
+The technique proposed in this post will have parallels to both traditional analysis and reverse engineering.
+It will be possible to analyze a black box, but having access to known algorithms that are related is also essential.
+Like with fuzz testing, we will be pulling more information out of an algorithm by giving it unexpected inputs.

-If we are not allowed to inspect the code and only have access to a function, we can only really abuse the input.
-If the conditions of the algorithm are met, correctness is guaranteed for all algorithms.
+Assuming that our input to a sorting algorithm is well formed, all sorting correct algorithms must result in the same output.
+So in order to analyze sorting algorithms as a black box, we must abuse the input somehow.
 Generally, sorting algorithms require [total order](https://en.wikipedia.org/wiki/Total_order) for all elements of the array.
-But by not meeting all the conditions of the algorithms, we can tease out extra information.
+The notation of `>` and `<` is not necessarily built-in for the elements in the array, though.
+So many implementations will expect a comparator (a function the takes two elements and returns the relation between them).

 The algorithms we will be analyzing will expect a comparator like: